Is Kheerganga Trek Risky?

 Reaching Kheerganga through this route is preferable for those staying in Tosh.
 This trail also merges to a common route.
 Walking through the rivers, waterfalls, narrow walkaways, orchards, this trail has it all.
 And, this is the least taken trail for Kheerganga.

-4. Keep snacks along: However, there are many small tea shops throughout the route but, keeping chocolates, tang, fruits, biscuits can help you boost your energy whenever needed.
+However, there are many small tea shops throughout the route but, keeping chocolates, tang, fruits, energy drinks, biscuits can help you boost your energy whenever needed.

 Note: The best time to visit Kheerganga is from April – November but, always check the weather to avoid rains as the trail becomes dangerous during monsoons.